Florian-Katerndahl/protokoll2nextcloud/README.md

 This package depends on `poetry`, `pandoc` and `lualatex`.
 Please install them before continuing.
 On Ubuntu, the steps are as following:

 1. `curl -sSL https://install.python-poetry.org | python3 -`
-2. `sudo apt update && sudo apt install -y pandoc texlive-luatex`
+2. `sudo apt update && sudo apt install -y pandoc texlive-latex-base`

+Adjust your system's `PATH` variables accordingly.

 Afterwards, you can clone the repository and use poetry to install the package.
 Should you choose to install from the release binaries: This was never tested but *should* work in some form or another.